ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ##### Fix issue in enum member value when member name is a quoted identifier

-Fix quote is included in enum member value when member name is a quoted identifier.
+Fixed the quote is included in enum member value when member name is a quoted identifier.

 ```ballerina
 import ballerina/io;